 I know that a late start, early dismissal, and/or no school can create a hardship for parents and their work schedules.
 If we are able, we try to make a decision regarding school the night before but that is not always possible.
-In the event our District needs to call off school, start late, or release school early due to inclement weather, we will utilize our parent notification system, called School Messenger with Voice.
+In the event our District needs to call off school, start late, or release school early due to inclement weather, we will utilize our Alert Parent Notification System.
 If you have updates to your cell, home, and/or work phone numbers, please be sure to contact your child’s school office and speak to one of our admin assistants about making the necessary changes.

 Please plan ahead with your children.
 It is extremely important for you as parents to discuss with your children what to do for adequate winter weather apparel and emergency plans.
 Warm winter clothes, which includes coats, gloves, stocking hats, and footwear, is extremely important attire to wear to and from school, as well as on school bus trips in case a bus becomes stranded.
 If your child drives to school, please express to them the importance of taking their time and to drive slowly in the event of fog, ice, or snow.
 If weather causes them to be late, they will not be counted tardy.
 It is better to err on the side of caution and be safe.